j4v3l/WindowsServer-Lab/LabSetupTutorials/01_Setup_Lab_Environment.md

    - Click "Next"
 2. Set a Directory Services Restore Mode (DSRM) password:
    - This is like a master key for your domain
-   - Use a strong password and write it down
+   - Use a strong password and write it down securely
-   - Example: `P@ssw0rd123!`
+   - **Important**: This password is required when using the automated lab scripts
+   - Requirements: At least 8 characters with complexity (uppercase, lowercase, numbers, symbols)
 3. Click "Next" through the remaining steps
 4. Click "Install"
 5. The server will restart automatically